We are here to help people

 A diverse pathway providing safe accommodation to support your recovery to independence.

-- Prep intake housing – secure housing for people motivated to address their substance misuse issues
+Prep intake housing – safe, supported accommodation where you have your own lockable room, for people motivated to address their substance misuse issues

 HELPING TO REDUCE RE-OFFENDING AND PREVENT HOMELESSNESS